SkafteNicki/dtu_cs_thesis/docs/before.md

         ones that are not registering the thesis.

 Note that the title and description should be provided in both Danish and English.

+## 🗣️ Setting expectations

+As the final step before starting the project, you should set expectations with your supervisor.
+This is important to make sure that you are on the same page and that you know what is expected of you.
+Consider the following questions:

+* What is the expected outcome of the project?

+* What grade do you expect to get?

+* What should the meeting schedule be?
+Regular vs. ad-hoc meetings?
+Physical vs. online meetings?

+* What means of communication should be used?
+Email, Teams, Slack, etc.?